mitevpi/algos/docs/README.md

 ### normalizeAuto

-Normalize all the values in an object array associated with keys which have numerical value pairs between 0 and 1 based on the minimums and maxiums contained in the object array by those keys.
+Normalize all the values in an object array associated with keys which have numerical value pairs between 0 and 1 based on the minimums and maximums contained in the object array by those keys.

 #### Parameters